xmed-lab/MedSapiens/README.md

 To set up the model weights, first download the original **Sapiens** checkpoint, followed by the **Med-Sapien** weights.

 - The original Sapiens 0.3B checkpoint is downloaded automatically via`wget`.
-- Med-Sapien weights can be retrieved through the Google Drive link.
+- Med-Sapien weights can be retrieved through the gdown (Google Drive link).

 ```bash
 mkdir -p src/pretrain/checkpoints/sapiens_0.3b